-- Released a new \$10 million funding opportunity to help clinics in dire need, including in Texas where patients have been impacted by a lack of access to care, as a result of the abortion ban, SB 8. - Released new guidance on Emergency Medical Treatment and Labor Act (EMTALA) to help ensure that patients entitled to care can seek care in Texas and other states.
-Additionally, the guidance reminds health care providers about the Church Amendment which supports health care providers from discrimination as states pass restrictive abortion laws.
+Released a new \$10 million funding opportunity to help clinics in dire need, including in Texas where patients have been impacted by a lack of access to care, as a result of the abortion ban, SB 8.

+Released new guidance on Emergency Medical Treatment and Labor Act (EMTALA) to help ensure that patients entitled to care can seek care in Texas other states with and the Church Amendment to support health care providers from discrimination as states pass restrictive abortion laws.

-Advancing equity, access, and inclusion of people with disabilities
+Advancing equity, access and inclusion of people with disabilities